Collagen vs Bone Broth

 You can do this by taking collagen powder or consuming whole food sources of collagen, like bone broth.

-For this article, let’s stick with the differences, starting with manufacturing.
+For this article, let’s stick with the differences between collagen vs. bone broth manufacturing.

 How is collagen powder made?